AdaRoseCannon/adarosecannon.github.io/_posts/2021-08-03-multiple-language-installable-web-apps-using-a-single-manifest-file.md

 author: Ada Rose Cannon
 star: 1
 ---
 Many Websites provide multiple language variations allowing users to comfortably use the site without relying on machine translation.
-When…

-Many Websites provide multiple language variations allowing users to comfortably use the site without relying on machine translation.
 When you making this website into a Progressive Web App you have a choice to make:
 > # Do you have a single PWA for all languages or do you make a PWA on a per language basis?